openhealthcare/django-openehr/README.md

 # django-openehr
 <a href="https://badge.fury.io/py/django_openehr"><img src="https://badge.fury.io/py/django_openehr.svg" alt="PyPI version" height="18"></a>

-alpha software | unsupported
+Alpha software | Unsupported

-Experimental django models based on openEHR archetypes and distributed as a PyPi package, with an accompanying demo Django application, showing the implementation of a single openEHR Template as a Django Form composed of data fields from the correct underliying openEHR Archetypes, as defined in the Template on the [UK Apperta Clinical Knowledge Manager](http://ckm.apperta.org/ckm/)
+Experimental django models based on openEHR archetypes and distributed as a PyPi package, with an accompanying demo Django application, showing the implementation of a single openEHR Template as a Django Form composed of data fields from the correct underlying openEHR Archetypes, as defined in the Template on the [UK Apperta Clinical Knowledge Manager](http://ckm.apperta.org/ckm/)

 The intentions of the experiment are: